ssbarbee/ssbarbee/README.md

 - ♞ I also enjoy playing chess!
 You can find me over at [chess.com](chess.com)

 <!-- Skopje's weather table -->
-## 🇲🇰 Skopje's Weather, if you want to visit! ⛅
+## 🇲🇰 Skopje's Weather, if you want to visit! ⛅ Watch out on the pollution levels, it tends to get crazy!

 <table>
     <tr>